eahagan/readme-generator/README.md

 # README Generator

-This is a command-line app that generates a README.md file from user input.
+This is a simple command-line app that generates a README.md file based on user input.

 ## Features